Regina 7.4 Calculation Engine

 void regina::swap (Link &lhs, Link &rhs)

-Swaps the contents of the two given links.
-More...
+Returns the bitwise OR of the two given flags.

 std::ostream & regina::operator<< (std::ostream &out, const ModelLinkGraphArc &a)